How to Stay Safe as a Hotel Housekeeper

 Leave Yourself Open to Harassment

 An unfortunate safety hazard of being a housekeeper is harassment and assault.
-According to Stand With Women Against Abuse, eight out of ten female hotel workers are harassed in the workplace.
 One way you can keep yourself safe is to not work alone.
 Make sure you’re working with someone else whether in the same room or on the same floor.
 Lock the door or use the cart as a door barrier to the empty guestroom you’re cleaning so strangers don’t walk in.
 Whistles or portable panic alarms should also be worn if the hotel provides them.

 At Labor Finders we take our associate’s safety on the job very seriously.
 Visit us to learn more and find your next job opportunity as a housekeeper.